kartik1611/Fashion_Minist_data_classification/README.md

 category and design using convoluted neural network.It's a data set that contains images of bags shoes and dresses and I classified them into 10 labels likes shorts, shoes, shirts etc respectively.

-Please go through the Jupyter notebook attched for furthure details, The heading are sufficient enough to walk you through the code breifly.
+Please go through the Jupyter notebook attched for furthure details, The heading are sufficient enough to walk you through the code briefly.